ranand12/blog/_posts/2019-11-01-podcast-ep6-aj.md

 media:
  m4a: https://csapodcast.azureedge.net/episodes/ep6AbhijeetJhala.m4a
 summary: "#6 – Abhijeet Jhala – Making a parking system “smart” using Azure"
 description: "Welcome to the Cloud Solution Architect podcast where we talk to Azure architects from across the globe and discuss interesting and creative Azure solutions.
-For more podcast episodes, animated azure video lessons and simplified how-to Azure articles please visit www.azuremonk.com.
+For more podcast episodes, animated azure video lessons and simplified how-to Azure articles please visit www.cloud-monk.com.
 In this episode we talk with Abhijeet Jhala (AJ) who works as a Cloud Solution Architect with ISVs.
 He talks about how he has the “coolest job” since he has to solve a business problem only once but can be reused many number of times.
 We talk about how he was instrumental in solving a business problem which was – making a parking gate “smart” using Azure and its IOT capabilities.
 He also talks about how having a breadth of technical experience and a hip pocket skill helps him be a “problem solver"
 duration: "19:15"
 length: "26042078"
 explicit: "no"
-keywords: "technology, azure, azuremonk, podcast, azure"
+keywords: "technology, azure, cloud-monk, podcast, azure"
 block: "no"
 voices: "Anand Kumar R"
 permalink: /2019/11/01/ep6/